raykaryshyn/ARMv6-keylogger/README.md

 cat key.log
 ```

-*Note: Make sure the `source` file in main.s is the correct hardware buffer for the victim's keyboard.*
+*Note: Make sure the `source` variable in main.s holds the correct /dev/input/eventX file path for the victim's keyboard.*